My Music

 My musical history

 I’ve been into music, especially the electronic variety, for a very long time.
 It all started with irreverent 70s punk — Sex Pistols, The Clash, Ramones — but then I fell headlong for the whole new wave era of Duran Duran, Eurythmics, The Human League, New Order, Kraftwerk, Jean-Michel Jarre, and Tangerine Dream.
 I wasn’t much good at making it myself; I played trumpet for several years, but someone stole my trumpet and I gave up.
 I then had fun in a school band “Out of Bounds” as a keyboard player (more a “presser of keys”) and occasional bassist, which led to doing a few studio sessions, for which I acted (learning as I went) as sound engineer and producer.
-With the advent of the PC revolution, I developed an obsession with electronic music and devices, buying my first synth – a Yamaha FB-01 with a KX-5 “keytar” (I’m not shy!), having a great time messing with a school friend’s Sequential Circuits Pro One, and learning guitar from a rather unpleasant older kid.
+With the advent of the PC revolution, I developed an obsession with electronic music and devices, buying my first synth – a Yamaha FB-01 with a KX-5 “keytar” (I’m not shy!), and having a great time messing with a school friend’s Sequential Circuits Pro One, and learning guitar from a rather unpleasant older kid.
+I built a couple of electronic drum kits, had a few lessons, and really enjoy playing drums, but it’s not a very practical or sociable instrument.

-After school I got an early pirated version of Steinberg’s Pro24 to run on my Atari ST, and started making my own sequenced songs with the aid of a Yamaha TG550 module and Akai MX73 controller, later upgrading to Cubase.
-My degree was half computer science, half digital electronics, for which I had to design and build microprocessor systems based on Intel 8086 (yuk), Motorola 68000 (lovely), and a Texas Instruments TMS320C25 DSP (very different), but always with a tilt towards the musical.
+After school I got an early pirated version of Steinberg’s Pro24 to run on my Atari ST, and started making my own sequenced songs with the aid of a Yamaha TG550 module and Akai MX73 controller, later upgrading to a real version of Cubase courtesy of a friend that worked at Harman.
+My degree was half computer science, half digital electronics, for which I designed and built microprocessor systems based on Intel 8086 (yuk), Motorola 68000 (lovely), and a Texas Instruments TMS320C25 DSP (very different), but always with a tilt towards the musical.
 The 68k project had four 6581 SID chips (from the Commodore 64) and MIDI, and the DSP system had stereo audio in and out to do sampling, effects, and synthesis.
 At one point Apple actually paid me to write some music to use during a trade show demo!
 I took up buying old, damaged synths, repairing them, and selling them, and this introduced me to the joys of the Korg DW-8000, N264, & DS-8, Roland D-70 & JV-80, and Yamaha SY77.
-After this I pitched an idea for a book on operating systems for musical instruments, and applied for a job at Solid State Logic, but neither went anywhere – what might have been!

 At no point have I had any music theory lessons that helped much.
 I know that notes, chords, and keys exist and have names, some of which I know on guitar, but I really don’t know how they work, so I do everything by ear.